-Filter Rule Description Report by date/time This filter allows you to specify one or more time periods to include in a report All audit records that match one of the time periods are a candidate for reporting.
+Filter Rule Description Report by date/time This filter allows you to specify one or more time periods to include in a report.
+All audit records that match one of the time periods are a candidate for reporting.
 If the date/time filter is empty (that is, no times are specified), all audit records are a candidate for reporting.
-For instructions, see "Report by Date/Time" on page 91.
-Report by event This filter allows you to specify the types of audited events to include in a report.
+For instructions, see "Report by Date/Time" on page 93.

+Filter Rule Description Report by event This filter allows you to specify the types of audited events to include in a report.
 All audit events that match the specified events are a candidate for reporting.
 For example, if you specify create directory and file open events in a filter, your report will include only create directory and file open events.
-For instructions, see "Report by Event" on page 93.
+For instructions, see "Report by Event" on page 95.
 Report exclude paths/ files This filter allows you to specify one or more files or directories that you wish to exclude from audit reports.
 All other files and directories are potentially included in the report.
 Only those files and directories named are excluded.
 That is, if you exclude \FOO, that does not also exclude \FOO\BAR.
-For instructions, see "Report Exclude Paths/Files" on page 99.
+For instructions, see "Report Exclude Paths/Files" on page 101.
 Report exclude users This filter allows you specify one or more users that you want to exclude from audit reports.
 All other users are potentially included.
-For instructions, see "Report Exclude Users" on page 100.
+For instructions, see "Report Exclude Users" on page 102.
 Report include paths/ files This filter allows you to specify one or more file or directory pathnames that you want to include in the report.
-The default is "", which indicates that all files and directories are potentially reported.
+The default is , which indicates that all files and directories are potentially reported.
 Only those files and directories named are included.
 For example, if you include \FOO, that does not also include \FOO\BAR.
-For instructions, see "Report Include Paths/Files" on page 101.

-Table 4-7

-Filter Rule Des scription Report include users This filter allows you to specify one or more users that you want to be included in the report.
-The default is "", which indicates that all users are potentially reported.
-For instructions, see "Report Include Users" on page 101.
+For instructions, see "Report Include Paths/Files" on page 103.
+Report include users This filter allows you to specify one or more users that you want to be included in the report.
+The default is , which indicates that all users are potentially reported.
+For instructions, see "Report Include Users" on page 104.

 When you create an audit report, AUDITCON applies these filters to records that it reads from the audit file.
 AUDITCON reports only those events that match all the filter criteria.
 That is, the audit record timestamp must match the date/time filter and the audit record event type must match the event type filter, and so on.
-If a filter contains conflicts between "include" and "exclude" options, the "exclude" option takes priority.
-4. When you have finished defining all the filter criteria, return to the "Edit report filter" menu (502) and press Esc.
+If a filter contains conflicts between include and exclude options, the exclude option takes priority.

+4. When you have finished defining all the filter criteria, return to the Edit report filter menu (502) and press Esc.

 AUDITCON asks for confirmation before it saves the filter information.

-5. If you choose "Yes" to save the changes, AUDITCON prompts you for the name of the filter file.
+5. If you choose Yes to save the changes, AUDITCON prompts you for the name of the filter file.

 The filter name can be up to eight characters long and must not contain a period.
-AUDITCON appends a ".ARF" extension to the filter name (for example, "FILTER_3.ARF"), and writes the filter file in the auditor's current directory.
-Report by Date/Time Procedure Procedure 1.
-From the "Edit report filter" menu, choose "Report by date/ time."
+AUDITCON appends a .ARF extension to the filter name (for example, FILTER_3.ARF), and writes the filter file in the auditor's current directory.

+Report by Date/Time

+1. From the Edit report filter menu, choose Report by date/time.

 AUDITCON displays menu 503, which lists the existing date/ time ranges defined for the filter.